 You can write a check (tax-deductible) to Grace Fellowship Community Church and mail it to 3265 16th St., San Francisco, CA, 94103.
 Mark the envelope: Attention David Williams.
 In your cover letter, say that the money is for Dr. Sunday Agang’s ministries and Jos(JETS).
 Or you can donate by going to https://www.gfccsf.org/donate.htm& Choose: “ ECWAJos(JETS). “

 Some of you know that Grace Fellowship Community Church recently wanted to make sure that sending money given to the church for Dr. Agang in Nigeria met IRS regulations.
 They checked carefully and it does!
 And they are glad to continue sending on our gifts to Nigeria.
 To meet IRS regulations the church needs to say the following: “As a matter of honoring our tax exempt status, we want to be explicit that GFCC will attempt to reasonably honor all contributions designated for a special fund, purpose or use as approved by its Session.
 However, GFCC reserves all rights, title, interest and control of such contributions as well as full discretion as to the ultimate distribution of the donation to be sure that it will be used to carry out GFCC’s tax exempt purposes.”
 The IRS requires such language.
 But I am totally confident that Grace Fellowship Community Church will continue to welcome and forward gifts for Dr. Agang and Jos(JETS).

-Tell your friends to join my free blog: https://ronsiderblog.substack.com
+Please encourage your friends to join my blog at ronsiderblog.substack.com.